pbrookeschambers/Outreach/Notes.md

         - Can (if done well) produce a 3D image, even in colour
         - Can do small moulds straight from the holographic foil, or larger ones with silicone moulds

+    Quite a nice series of activities for light could be:
+    - Make a pinhole camera
+        - Using it to take a photo on some sort of light-sensitive paper
+        - Add a lens, compare the two
+    - Using light box to explore lens design
+        - Focal length, magnification, etc.
+        - Refractive vs reflective telescopes
+    - Build a telescope

 - Circuits
     - Conductive pens